apollographql/apollo-server/docs/source/best-practices/schema-design.md

 ## Naming

 One of the classic problems in computer science, how to name types and fields is a common question for teams getting started with GraphQL.
-While there is a ton of flexiblity, by design, with the specification, here are a few recommendations that have proven themselves in production applications:
+While there is a ton of flexibility, by design, with the specification, here are a few recommendations that have proven themselves in production applications:

 - field names should be camelCase since the majority of consumers will be in client applications written in JavaScript
 - type names should be PascalCase
 - enums should be PascalCase and their values should be `ALL_CAPS` to denote a special value

-Into note about schema's being for products, not for databases
+Into note about schemas being for products, not for databases

 ## Node interface

 ## Mutation Response

-## Pagignation
+## Pagination

 ## Field naming / CRUD